 Hotels May Pay More Attention to You

 I told you above about my experience working in hotel management and how we treated travel agent guests.
-Two specific examples that come to mind were American Express Fine Hotels + Resorts guests, and Virtuoso guests, who were always to receive special attention.
+Two examples that come to mind were American Express Fine Hotels + Resorts guests, and Virtuoso guests, who always received special attention.

 These guests were prioritized for free upgrades, early check-in, and late check-out.
 They also received special welcome amenities.

-Because these travel agencies bring a lot of high-paying business and we want to keep the guest happy and therefore the agency happy for continuing relationships.
+Why?
+Because these travel agencies bring a lot of high-paying business and we want to keep the guests happy and, therefore the agency happy for continuing relationships.